Do not hesitate to give us a call or WhatsApp.

 Explore the 13-century ruins of Shali Fortress.
 Central Siwa is dominated by the spectacular organic shapes of the remains of this 13th-century mud-brick fortress.
 Built from kershef (chunks of salt from the lake just outside town, mixed with rock and plastered in local clay), the labyrinth of huddled buildings was originally four or five storeys high and housed hundreds of people.

+Enjoy the freshwater lake of Bir Wahid on the edge of the Great Sand Sea.
+Once over the top of a dune, you come to a hot spring, the size of a large jacuzzi, where sulphurous water bubbles in a pool and runs off to irrigate a garden.
 Followed by lovely camping at the Great Sand Sea.
 With an area of approximately 72,000 square metres stretching across western Egypt and eastern Libya, the sand dunes of the Great Sand Sea offer visitors an opportunity to experience a sandy Sahara.
 Sand seas only cover a minor part of the world’s largest hot desert.
 The majority of the Sahara is in fact rocky and barren.

 Meals Plan: Breakfast & Dinner